kinopio-club/kinopio-apple/README.md

 | Kinopio/KinopioApp                        | Root file of the main app target                |
 | KinopioShareExtension/ShareViewController | Root file of the share extension target         |
 | WidgetExtension/KinopioWidgetBundle       | Root file of home and lock screen widgets       |

+# How to build

+- Rename Kinopio.xcconfig.template to Kinopio.xcconfig and update your
+  BundlePrefix, TeamID.